3002-1 TYPES OF HOUSEHOLDS

 Note:

 Each household in the dwelling should be worked separately and then the share reduction applied.
-For example, if more than one household living in the dwelling contains a member age 60 or over, disabled, or a child under 6 years of age, each household containing a member of this population would be entitled to the extra point before computing their percentage of the total residence.
+For example, if more than one household living in the dwelling contains an older adult, disabled person, or a child under 6 years of age, each household containing a member of this population would be entitled to the additional point before computing their percentage of the total residence.

 4. Household Sharers File